 Below are the average mortgage rates for a 30Y FRM, 15Y FRM, and 5/1 ARM from Freddie Mac.

 Deon, the commenter, uses the all-time low as an example and then quotes 2.5% for a 30Y FRM, 0.27% below the all-time low average.
 Cherry-picking data to make your argument is a good strategy.

 It is also a good test for the counterargument, which I'm providing.

 Let's continue to assume the worst-case scenario for the ARM holder, that interest rates surge higher soon after taking out an ARM and stays higher for years.

-In 2020, the average U.S. homeownership tenure was about eight years.
-To favor the 30-year fixed-rate mortgage argument, let’s now assume the average homeownership tenure is closer to nine years in 2022.
+In 2023, the average U.S. homeownership tenure is about 11 years.
+To favor the 30-year fixed-rate mortgage argument, let's now assume the average homeownership tenure is closer to nine years in 2022.

 If you are the average U.S. homeowner, you would sell your property after nine years.
 Therefore, the average U.S. homeowner who takes out an adjustable rate mortgage would still benefit from taking out a 7/1 or 10/1 ARM in a realistic worst-case scenario.
 Again, the break even point where a 30-year fixed-rate mortgage makes sense in a worst-case scenario starts at about year 10.

 An 8-to-10-year average holding period for a home sounds reasonable.
 Most of us are getting wealthier each year and have desires to upgrade after 10 years.
 For folks like me, who suffer from real estate FOMO, 8-to-10 years might feel a little long.